 Your own negligence will be taken into account and can actually reduce the level of compensation you’ll receive.
 If you were partly responsible for the injuries you sustained, a percentage of any financial damages you are awarded will be incrementally deducted.

 The amount of compensation you will receive will be relative to the level of injury you have suffered.
 Therefore, the more seriously you have been injured, the more compensation you are likely to receive.

 Suffering a slip, trip or fall can often be a traumatic experience.
 In some instances, this can lead to a claim for psychological injury, though this would generally have to be supported by a medical assessment from a psychologist or psychiatrist.

 10. Out of Court Settlement

 The majority of slip, trip and fall cases settle out of court – In most cases the defendant will simply offer you an out of court settlement.

-The expert panel of solicitors at New Deal Fair Deal have a long and successful track record of dealing with slip, trip and fall claims and getting claimants the compensation they deserve.
+The expert panel of solicitors at SB Claims have a long and successful track record of dealing with slips, trips and falls and getting claimants the compensation they deserve.

 Call us today for a free, no-obligation assessment on 0333 888 0408 or email us at email@example.com